SIR ALFRED MUNNINGS PAINTINGS FOR SALE & BIOGRAPHY

-SIR ALFRED JAMES MUNNINGS
+SIR ALFRED MUNNINGS

 While in Mendham, Munnings painted many scenes of country life, particularly horse fairs.
 He went to Cornwall in 1908, and for many years was an important addition to the Newlyn School of artists.

 When the First World War broke out, Munnings enlisted, despite having the use of only one eye owing to an accident in 1899.
 He became an army horse trainer near Reading and later went to France as an official war artist, attached to the Canadian Cavalry Brigade.